-printed maps of local area printer

-cameras (can be shared between groups) glue
+printed maps of local area cameras (can be shared between groups) pens

-pens A3 paper

-scissors handouts

-Before you start your walk read the leaders' safety information on the next page.
+Before you start your walk read the safety information on page 4.
 Discuss the information with the group and explain why it's important.

-As a group you will follow the route you have set.
-Each time you pass one of the places on the list on page 2 ask your young people to take a photo of it and mark its location on their map.
+As a group you will follow the route you've set.
+Each time your group sees one of the signs or a place of interest ask them to take a photo.
 Ensure that every young person gets a chance to use the camera.